Rahulkrumar/recommendation-engine/README.md

 ## 📋 Project Overview

-This system learns from user interactions (views, clicks, purchases) to recommend products they might like.
-Similar to how Netflix recommends movies or Amazon suggests products, this engine uses neural networks to find patterns in user behavior and make intelligent recommendations.
+This system learns from user interactions (views, clicks, purchases) to recommend relevant products.
+The engine uses neural networks to find patterns in user behavior and make intelligent recommendations.

 ---